 It’s always a pleasure to talk with Kai-Uwe Witterstein, Global Sponsorships Manager at Shell Brands International.
 This time we’re here to ask how the Shell-Ferrari partnership is changing.

 Click here to subscribe to our print edition!

 How has the sponsorship side of Formula 1 changed over the last few years?

 Shell has a proud, long-standing history and association with Formula 1, primarily as an Innovation Partner of Scuderia Ferrari.
 The partnership is today one of the most decorated and celebrated in the world of motorsport.
 Having been present in the paddock since the sport’s earliest days, we’ve seen sponsorship in Formula 1 take many forms, as is the case for any major sport.

-Under the exciting new ownership of FOM we believe there will be greater room for innovation and creativity in both what we see as fans and ultimately do as a partner.
-We think this more open approach offers an opportunity to revolutionise brands’ awareness in the sport and bring fans back to the fore.
-A key differentiating point for us is that Shell is more than just a sponsor, we are a partner that provides the most decorated Formula 1 team with performance enhancing fuels and lubricants that helps propel them to the very top step of the podium.
+Under the exciting new ownership of FOM, we believe there will be greater room for innovation and creativity in both what we see as fans and ultimately do as a partner.
+We think this more open approach offers an opportunity to revolutionise brands’ awareness of the sport and bring fans back to the fore.
+A key differentiating point for us is that Shell is more than just a sponsor, we are a partner that provides the most decorated Formula 1 team with performance-enhancing fuels and lubricants that helps propel them to the very top step of the podium.
 This greatly enhances our credibility and ability to tell compelling stories to fans and customers.

 Do you believe 2017 is a turning-point year in any way for Formula 1 sponsorship matters?